the-deniss/the-deniss.github.io/_posts/2022-12-08-hooking-system-calls-in-windows-11-22h2-like-avast-antivirus.markdown

 ![Copy handle of process AvastUI.exe]({{ site.url }}/assets/images/hooking-system-calls-in-windows-11-22h2-like-avast-antivirus/copy_handle_avastui.png)

-I tried to copy the restricted handle with permissions up to *AllAccess* (1) and surprisingly it worked, although the trick is pretty trivial.
+I tried to duplicate the restricted handle with permissions up to *AllAccess* (1) and surprisingly it worked, although the trick is pretty trivial.
 Having received a handle with write permissions, in the case of implementing self-defense based on Ob-Callbacks, nothing restricts the attacker from performing destructive actions aimed at the protected process.
 Because the access check and Ob-Callbacks only happen once when the handle is created, and they aren’t involved on subsequent syscalls using acquired handle.
 Here you can inject, but for the test it